ErasmusMC-Bioinformatics/WeFaceNano/README.md

 The results will be stored in the network drive.
 A results folder will be created within the user folder to store all future results created by RISPIC.

 # <a name="results"></a>View Pipeline Results
-When the pipeline is finished running a results page will be generated.
-This page contains the BLAST results from all barcodes and contigs.
+When the pipeline is finished running you will be send back to the homepage.
+On this page you will see a dropdown menu with all generated resultfolders for the user that is logged in.
+To see any of the generated results select the result you want to view and click the VIEW button.
+After a few minutes/seconds a resultpage will be shown with the following information:
-The results are sorted by barcodes and each barcode has a table with three columns:
+1. The assembly information containing the contigs and lengths of the contigs.
-1. The plasmid / accession number and name found by BLAST and length in bp from the genbank information.
+2. Antimicrobial resistance genes found by resfinder for each of the contigs.
-2. The contig name and length.
+3. The BLAST results with the top hit for all contigs, percentage identity and alignment length
-3. Antimicrobial resistance genes found by resfinder
+4. Plasmid circle diagrams based on the BLAST results.